rryam/QuoteKit/README.md

 ## Search Authors

 Returns the `Authors` object based on the search query from the `/search/authors` API.
-By default, the list contains 20 `Author` in one page.
+By default, the list contains 20 `Author` on one page.

 ```swift
 var quotes: Quotes?